 Strategy, Creative and Curious

 The art of telling stories is more relevant and valuable than ever.
-But your business must live the story as well as tell it!
+But now, businesses have to go above telling a story, now they have to write it.

-From the fire lit nights in caves to the warm glow from a Netflix fuelled Ultra HD TV in a city apartment, humans have always been captivated by a good story well told.
+From fire-lit nights in caves to the warm glow from an Ultra HD TV, humans have always been captivated by a good story.
 Mark Twain had a nice take on it, ‘I like a good story well told.
 That is the reason I am sometimes forced to tell them myself.’

-If a story is driven by narrative and contains elements and emotions which we relate to even tenuously, it will resonate with us.
-Humans naturally look for meaning in things and when they find something that means something to them, they connect with it.
+Stories driven by narrative and involving elements and emotions will resonate with their audience.
+We naturally look for meanings in things and when we find something meaningful, we connect with it.

-For example, a mother waving her only son off to war in a Hollywood film may draw a tear from a mother at home whose son has just gone to college.
+For example, a mother waving her only son off to war in a Hollywood film may draw a tear from a mother at home who has just waved her son off to college.

 Or maybe a real-life story captivates us… Tiger Woods hugging his kids after the comeback of all time, or superstar NFL Quarterback Tom Brady, when asked by a young kid at a press event ‘who is your hero?’
 Tom replies without hesitation (but with a tear in his eye) ‘My Dad is my hero’.
-Millions of sons and fathers (including this one) would have thought of their own dad or son and felt a drop in their stomach and lump in their throat and Tom Brady went up a few notches in their estimation.
+Millions of sons and fathers (including this one) would have thought of their own dad or son and felt a drop in their stomach and lump in their throat.

 These principles are also prevalent with the brands and businesses we align ourselves with.